michalchudziak/react-native-geolocation/README.md

 ## Contributors

 This module was extracted from `react-native` core.
-Please reffer to https://github.com/react-native-community/react-native-geolocation/graphs/contributors for the complete list of contributors.
+Please refer to https://github.com/react-native-community/react-native-geolocation/graphs/contributors for the complete list of contributors.

 ## License
 The library is released under the MIT licence.
 For more information see `LICENSE`.